AfrikaBurn/TMI/README.md

 # Tribe Mobilisation Infrastructure

-Tools to empower and mobilise communities so that they may realise their own
+Tools to empower and mobilise communities so that they may co-create.
 ideas:

 * **Find**, **create** and **share** resources.